Diana, Princess of Wales: Death

-Diana died on 31 August 1997 due to injuries resulting from a car crash in the Pont de l'Alma tunnel in Paris while her driver was fleeing the paparazzi.
-Diana was taken to Pitié-Salpêtrière Hospital around 2:00 am and was pronounced dead around 4:00 am The crash also resulted in the deaths of her companion Dodi Fayed and their driver, Henri Paul, who was also the acting security manager of Hôtel Ritz Paris.
-Trevor Rees-Jones, who was employed as a bodyguard by Dodi's father, survived the crash, suffering a serious head injury.
-The televised funeral, on 6 September, was watched by a British television audience that peaked at 32.1 million, which was one of the United Kingdom's highest viewing figures ever and a United States television audience that peaked at 50 million.
-The event was broadcast to over 200 countries and was seen by an estimated 2.5 billion people.
+Diana died from injuries sustained in a car crash in the Pont de l'Alma tunnel in Paris while her driver was fleeing the paparazzi, on 31 August 1997, aged 36.
+She was taken to Pitié-Salpêtrière Hospital around 2:00 am and was pronounced dead at approximately 4:00 am.
+The crash also claimed the lives of her companion, Dodi Fayed, and their driver, Henri Paul, who was also acting security manager of the Hôtel Ritz Paris.
+Trevor Rees-Jones, a bodyguard employed by Fayed's father, survived with severe head and facial injuries.
+The televised funeral, on 6 September, was watched by a British audience that peaked at 32.1 million, one of the highest viewing figures ever recorded in the United Kingdom, and by a United States audience that peaked at 50 million.
+The event was broadcast to more than 200 countries and seen by an estimated 2.5 billion people worldwide.